LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 In the current form of the paper, we allow implementations to define the best choice for implementing the system context for a particular system.
 This includes using Grand Central Dispatch on Apple platforms and Windows Thread Pool on Windows.

-In addition, we encourage implementations to allow the replaceability of the system context implementation.
+In addition, we propose implementations to allow the replaceability of the system context implementation.
 This means that users should be allowed to write their own system context implementations that depend on OS facilities.

 ### Priorities and elastic pools